ehsanmok/create-your-own-lang-with-rust/book/src/01_calculator/exercise.md

 ## Exercise

-1. Add support for multiplication and division to the calculator and allow float `f32` computations.
-Can you include standard operator precedent?
+1. Add support for multiplication and division to the calculator and allow computations on floating numbers `f32`.
+Can you include standard operator precedence?
 2. JIT with [cranelift-simplejit](https://docs.rs/cranelift-simplejit/0.64.0/cranelift_simplejit/)
 3. JIT with [gcc-jit](http://swgillespie.me/gccjit.rs/gccjit/)